RoonWu123/CS4296Group9Project/README.md

 The dataset and the source codes （both Google Colab and Sagemaker） can be found on the following link: <br>
 https://drive.google.com/drive/folders/14LKnmDwWf1rxjUwgH--nPMgwAXOBhadR
 <br>

+# Software/hardware dependencies

+For both source code, there is no hardware dependencies as both platforms will prepare the <u><b>basic</b></u> hardware.
+However, our project has invoked different instances on the

 # Instruction on the AWS SageMaker
 <br>
 Please head to the https://drive.google.com/drive/folders/14LKnmDwWf1rxjUwgH--nPMgwAXOBhadR?usp=sharing